Notarealprogrammer/bestbuybotca/tutorial.md

 Trust me its worth it just to sign up

-Sign into Best Buy and save your credentials, Credit Card information, Billing Address etc.
+Remember to Sign into Bestbuy.ca and save your credentials, Credit Card information, Billing Address etc.

 **8. To run bot, click run then select bestbuybot.**